Substance Abuse Programs for Air Force Veterans

 Members of the Air Force, like other military branches, dedicate their lives to the people and the freedoms of the United States.
-Air Force members accept the risk to their physical health, but sadly, despite their selflessness, they also put their mental health in danger.
-Addiction, depression, and post-traumatic stress disorder (PTSD) may affect Air Force veterans, but veterans suffering PTSD and substance abuse can receive help.
-Fortunately for former members of the Air Force, substance abuse programs for veterans are available (VA) substance abuse programs and VA community care programs.
+Air Force airmen accept the risk to their physical health, but sadly, despite their selflessness, they also put their mental health in danger.
+Addiction, depression, post-traumatic stress disorder (PTSD), and other co-occurring mental health disorders may affect Air Force Veterans, but help is available through VA substance abuse programs and VA community care programs.

 Air Force Service and the Risk to Mental Health